suman2807/yardStick/README.md

 JWT_SECRET=your_jwt_secret_key_here
 ```

-For frontend, you can create a `.env` file in the `frontend` directory:
+For frontend, create a `.env` file in the `frontend` directory:
 ```
 VITE_API_URL=http://localhost:3001
 ```

+## Security Considerations

+- The JWT secret in the repository has been exposed and should be regenerated
+- Generate a new JWT secret using: `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`
+- Never commit secrets to version control
+- Use environment variables for all sensitive information

 ## Project Structure

 ```
 yardstick-notes-app/
-├── .env                 # Environment variables
-├── server.js            # Entry point for backend
+├── .env                 # Environment variables (not committed) ├── server.js            # Entry point for backend
 ├── package.json         # Backend dependencies
 ├── vercel.json          # Vercel configuration for backend